CartoDB/cartodb/README.md

 Empower organizations to optimize operational performance, strategic investments, and everyday decisions with CARTO Engine—our embeddable platform for web and mobile apps—and the new CARTO Builder, a drag and drop analysis tool.

-It was built to make it easier for people to tell their stories by providing them with flexible and intuitive ways to create maps and design geospatial applications.
+CARTO was built to make it easier for people to tell their stories by providing them with flexible and intuitive ways to create maps and design geospatial applications.
 CARTO can be installed on your own server and we also offer a hosted service at [carto.com](https://carto.com).